 Our theatre roots date back to 1932, with the formation of “The Good Companion Players.”
 Grande Prairie was a cultural hotspot in 1932 with a 50-voice male choir and a symphony orchestra.
 In 1935 the Little Theatre Group Orchestra was formed.
 Theater and music groups fell apart during the Second World War.
 During those years, St. Joseph’s Dramatic Society and United Church Players put on a few shows.
 In 1958 the Grande Prairie Players were formed.
 In 1962 the Grande Prairie Players and the Operatic Society joined forces to officially become the Grande Prairie Little Theatre Society on January 16, 1963.
 As a response to changing times, Grande Prairie Little Theatre became Grande Prairie Live Theatre in 2001.

-We have done a wide selection of plays over many different genres; 304 productions over 54 years.
+We have done a wide selection of plays over many different genres; 318 productions over 56 years.
 Plus over 100 concerts!
 And festivals!
-And we incubated the prestigious Reel Shorts Film Festival for it’s first 10 years!
-We are incubating a new festival for youth – the Grande Prairie Children’s Festival.
+We incubated the prestigious Reel Shorts Film Festival for it’s first 10 years and the Grande Prairie Children’s Festival for 2 years.
 That is an amazing body of artistic work for an ever-changing group of creative and enthusiastic volunteers.
 We have grown as our region has grown.
-We have grown from 2 shows a year with 35 volunteers in 1963 to 84 nights of entertainment and nearly 300 volunteers in 2016.
+We have grown from 2 shows a year with 35 volunteers in 1963 to 84 nights of entertainment and nearly 300 volunteers in 2019.